Memorial Pays Tribute to Dublin’s Fallen Heroes

-Dedication: The memorial will be dedicated Memorial Day, May 27, 2013 at 11:30 a.m. at Dublin Cemetery on Bridge Street in Historic Dublin, as part of the City’s Memorial Day observance.
+Dedication: The memorial was dedicated Memorial Day, May 27, 2013, as part of the City’s Memorial Day observance.

 Description: The granite monument, carved by Modlich Monument, incorporates a stained-glass panel, created by Franklin Art Glass, which protects an eternal flame.